-The RE Leader, with the support of the head teacher, has a general responsibility for supporting other members of staff in the implementation of this policy and will provide a lead in the dissemination of the information relating to RSHE and the provision of in-service training.
+The RE Leader, with the support of the head teacher, and leader of RSHE, has a general responsibility for supporting other members of staff in the implementation of this policy and will provide a lead in the dissemination of the information relating to RSHE and the provision of in-service training.
 (They may be supported by the members of staff with responsibility for child protection).